MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-mongodb-copy-activity.md

 - **Connection**: Select an Azure Cosmos DB for MongoDB connection from the connection list.
 If no connection exists, then create a new Azure Cosmos DB for MongoDB connection by selecting **More** at the bottom of the connection list.
 - **Database**: Select your database from the drop-down list.
 - **Collection name**: Specify the name of the Azure Cosmos DB collection.
-You can select the collection from the drop-down list or select **Edit** to enter it manually.
+You can select the collection from the drop-down list.

 Under **Advanced**, you can specify the following fields: